rmendis/paycheck-unfiltered/README.md

 5. Happy hacking!

-Troubleshooting: on non-Windows systems you may have to change the avsl.conf path to /tmp/log
+Troubleshooting: on non-Windows systems you may have to make a change to avsl.conf path setting: /tmp/log